hyparam/hyparquet/README.md

 The `parquetReadObjects` function defaults to `rowFormat: 'object'`.

+### Binary columns

+Parquet supports binary column types, such as `BYTE_ARRAY` and `UTF8`.
+As many parquet files in the wild encode strings as `BYTE_ARRAY` instead of `UTF8`, by default, the `BYTE_ARRAY` values are decoded as UTF-8 strings.
+This behavior can be changed by setting the `utf8` option to `false` in functions such as `parquetRead`.
+Note that this option does not affect `UTF8` columns, which are always decoded as UTF-8 strings.

 ## Supported Parquet Files

 The parquet format is known to be a sprawling format which includes options for a wide array of compression schemes, encoding types, and data structures.